Arnabjyoti-Goswami/ML-Algos-from-scratch/README.md

 # ML-Algos-from-scratch

-Classic Machine Learning Algorithms implemented using only NumPy
+Some of the classic Machine Learning algorithms I implemented using only NumPy.